ckmanalytix/modularity-density/README.md

 Description
 -----------

-This repo comprises two community detection algorithms which perform fine-tuned optimization of modularity and modularity density, respectively, of a community network structure.
+This repo comprises three community detection algorithms which perform fine-tuned optimization of modularity, modularity density [1] and Mula, et. al's modularity density [2], respectively, of a community network structure.
 The fine-tuned algorithm iteratively carries out splitting and merging stages, alternatively, until neither splitting nor merging of the community structure improves the desired metric.

-Also included are extensions of the fine_tuned optimizations of both modules.
+Also included are extensions of the fine_tuned optimizations of modularity and modularity density modules.
 These extended versions account for any constraint on the maximum community size, while optimizing the desired metric.

 Python implementations of the original fine-tuned optimizations of modularity and modularity density are in 'src/modularitydensity/fine_tuned_modularity.py' and 'src/modularitydensity/fine_tuned_modularity_density.py', respectively.
+Optimization of the Mula, et. al's modularity density are in 'src/modularitydensity/mula_modularity_density.py'

 Python implementations of the
 constrained versions (setting a threshold on maximum community size) of